Neolarra

 Neolarra is a genus of cuckoo bees in the family Apidae.
 There are about 16 described species in Neolarra, all from North America.
+These bees are smaller than a grain of rice and are kleptoparasites of Perdita bees.

 Description

-Smaller than a grain of rice, these bees lay eggs in the nests of Perdita bees; the Neolarra egg hatches and the larva eats the egg and food store intended for a Perdita larva.
+Smaller than a grain of rice, these bees lay eggs in the nests of Perdita bees; the Neolarra egg hatches and the larva eats the egg and food store (of pollen) intended for a Perdita larva.
 It enters while the host bee is gone to avoid detection.

+It is likely that, in order to hide them from the returning Perdita bee, the eggs are inserted into the walls of brood cells (underground chambers).
+In order to overpowers and kill the young Perdita egg or larva the Neolarra larva develops and uses a hard, sickle-shaped tooth.

+Taxonomy

+Neolarra was first described in 1890 by Ashmead, as a kind of wasp instead of a bee.
+This was corrected by Baker in 1896.
+The genus Phileremulus, created in 1895 when Neolarra was still considered to be a genus of wasp, was revised to be a subgenus of Neolarra by Charles Michener in 1939.

 Species

 These 16 species belong to the genus Neolarra: